FPGAwars/icestudio/source/gui.rst

 * **Build**: generate the bitstream from the graphic source.
 * **Upload**: generate and upload the bitstream to the FPGA board.

-* **Install toolchain**: install a python virtualenv in `.icestudio/venv`, apio and icestorm toolchain.
+* **Install/Upgrade toolchain**: install a python virtualenv in `.icestudio/venv`, apio and icestorm toolchain.
 It requires Python 2.7 installed and Internet connection.
 * **Remove toolchain**: remove the directories `.icestudio` and `.apio`.

 .. hint::